volatile-programming/pyplace/README.md

 ### _In a few words definition:_

-This is a littler utility to stop remembering tons of numbers and star using percentages.
+A littler utility to stop remembering tons of numbers and star using percentages for containers size and placement.

 ## Usage